redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 There are 2 parts in the request:

-* `applicationSelector` - used to search for the application based on theresourceRef that we set earlier and the `group`, `version` and `resource` of the application to be a `DeploymentConfig`.
+* `applicationSelector` - used to search for the application based on theresourceRef that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment` named `java-app`.
 * `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `db-demo`.

 That causes the application to be re-deployed.

 Once the new version is up, go to the application's route to check the UI.
 Now, it works!

-When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information into the application's `DeploymentConfig` as environment variables via an intermediate `Secret` called `binding-request`:
+When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:

 ```yaml
 spec: